WellPlated/FrontEnd/README.md

 Welcome to Well Plated!
 Our goal is to build a social network that allows users to share recipes with each other.

-These are the steps to start up the project:
+These are the steps to start up the project after cloning:

 `cd api`